-Nursing majors pursuing a Bachelor of Science in Nursing (BSN) at Adams State University fulfill degree requirements in a block curriculum format with each block consisting of one class over three weeks.
-Students attend one class five days a week, either in the mornings or in the afternoons.
+Nursing majors pursuing a Bachelor of Science in Nursing (BSN) at Adams State University fulfill degree requirements in a semester format.
+Student schedules vary by semester depending on clinical rotations and clinical simulations.
 In addition to general college requirements, nursing majors will complete core nursing curriculum and clinical rotations at local medical facilities.
-Students are also encouraged to become involved on campus by joining the Adams State Student Nurses Association, the National Student Nurses Association, and the Nursing Honor Society Sigma Theta Tau.
+Students are also encouraged to become involved on campus by joining the Adams State Student Nurses Association, the National Student Nurses Association, taking part in weekly NCLEX quizzes, and volunteering as actors in the simulation lab.
 Current registered nurses may earn the RN to BSN through the university’s online program.

 Metropolitan State University of Denver

 Metropolitan State University of Denver’s Department of Nursing offers a Bachelor of Science in Nursing (BSN) program that provides students with three pathways to completing their BSN.
 In the Traditional Nursing Option, students can complete the BSN on a traditional four-year track without previous nursing education or experience.
 In the Accelerated Nursing Option, students who have previously earned a bachelor’s degree in a field other than nursing can earn the BSN within 17 months.
 Alternately, students who have an associate degree in nursing or have graduated from a nursing diploma program and who have a Colorado RN license can complete the Baccalaureate Registered Nurse Completion Option while continuing to work with a full- or part-time course load.
 All completion options include skills lab and clinical hours as well as a mix of classroom, online, and hybrid format courses.
 The baccalaureate nursing program at Metropolitan State is accredited by the Accreditation Commission for Education in Nursing (ACEN).